cloudfoundry-community/splunk-firehose-nozzle/README.md

 After populating the application info cache file, user can copy to different Splunk nozzle deployments and start Splunk nozzle to pick up this cache file by specifying correct "--boltdb-path" flag or "BOLTDB_PATH" environment variable.

+### Disable logging for noisy applications
+Set F2S_DISABLE_LOGGING = true as a environment variable in applications's manifest to disable logging.

 ### Index routing
 Index routing is a feature that can be used to send different Cloud Foundry logs to different indexes for better ACL and data retention control in Splunk.